-How to download files on iPhone and where to find them
+How to download files on your iPhone and where to find them

 Every new version of iOS makes your iPhone more powerful.
 Phones are capable of doing so many things, yet they still don’t completely negate the need for a computer.
 The major pain point for trying to work off of your iPhone is that you can’t save your files anywhere.